tinymce/tinymce-docs/modules/ROOT/pages/creating-a-plugin.md

----
-layout: default
-title: Create a plugin for TinyMCE
+# Create a plugin for TinyMCE
-title_nav: Create a plugin
+:title_nav: Create a plugin
-description_short: Introducing plugin creation, with an example.
+:description_short: Introducing plugin creation, with an example.
-description: A short introduction to creating plugins for TinyMCE along with an example plugin.
+:description: A short introduction to creating plugins for TinyMCE along with an example plugin.
-keywords: plugin plugin.js plugin.min.js tinymce.js
+:keywords: plugin plugin.js plugin.min.js tinymce.js
----

 {{site.productname}} is designed to be easily extended by custom plugins; with APIs for registering custom plugins, and creating and localizing custom UI.